-- 5.1.
-Future-proofing new homes so that they are capable of adapting as families age is key in helping to meet the needs of an ageing population. - 5.2.
-Based on the evidence provided within the GL Hearn report, The Housing Needs of Specific Groups (referred to above), we would like to see higher accessible and adaptable homes standards for new affordable homes across Greater Cambridge, and we expect all new affordable homes to be built to Building Regulations M4(2) accessible and adaptable standards, with some new affordable homes to be built to Building Regulations M4(3) wheelchair user standards based on identified needs. - 5.3.
-For the strategic sites, a minimum of 5% of the affordable homes should be M4(3) compliant.
-The councils will consider whether any further requirements around providing homes which are wheelchair accessible or adaptable should apply more broadly to both affordable and private homes, through consideration of new or updated evidence, and/or taking account of any national changes to requirements. - 5.4.
-How the M4(3) homes should be distributed across the site will be determined through negotiation with the council. - 5.5.
-Consideration will also be given to how these requirements will apply to developments where the tenure of some or all of the homes are switched from market to affordable housing.
+- 5.1 Future-proofing new homes so that they are capable of adapting as families age is key in helping to meet the needs of an ageing population. - 5.2 Based on the evidence provided within the GL Hearn report, The Housing Needs of Specific Groups (referred to above), we would like to see higher accessible and adaptable homes standards for new affordable homes across Greater Cambridge, and we expect all new affordable homes to be built to Building Regulations M4(2) accessible and adaptable standards, with some new affordable homes to be built to Building Regulations M4(3) wheelchair adaptable/accessible standards based on identified needs. - 5.3 For the strategic sites, a minimum of 5% of the affordable homes should be M4(3) wheelchair adaptable/accessible compliant.
+The councils will consider whether any further requirements around providing homes which are wheelchair accessible or adaptable should apply more broadly to both affordable and private homes, through consideration of new or updated evidence, and/or taking account of any national changes to requirements.

+- How the M4(3) homes should be distributed across the site will be determined through negotiation with the council. - 5.5 Where the tenure of some or all of the homes are switched from market to affordable housing, we will not seek additional M4(3) homes.